-The aim of this is to make sure that income support is only provided to those undertaking a minimum agricultural activity on eligible hectares.
+The aim of the Basic Payment Scheme is to make sure that income support is only provided to those undertaking a minimum agricultural activity on eligible hectares.
 In the sections below, we explain what we mean by eligible hectares and minimum agricultural activity.